StephanieHKay/azure-database-migration97/README.md

 - Used Data Studio, SQL Server schema compare & Azure SQL Migration to migrate the on-premises database to Azure.

 - Set-up:
   - Created a new SQL Database Server using SQL authentication.
   - Created a SQL database and configured firewall rules to ensure secure VM access to the SQL database.
+This will serve as the target for migration of the on premise database.

 - Azure Data Studio:
-  - Established local SQL Server connection
-  - Ensured Azure Data Studio connection to both local and Azure SQL Servers
+  - Established Azure Data Studio connection to both local and Azure SQL Servers.

 - Schema migration:
   - Used SQL Server Schema Compare extension in Azure Data Studio to compare and align schemas between the Local SQL Server (source) and Azure SQL Database (target).